gaphor/gaphor/README.md

 ## :scroll: Background

-Gaphor is a UML modeling application written in Python.
-It is designed to be easy to use, while still being powerful.
+Gaphor is a UML and SysML modeling application written in Python.
+We designed it to be easy to use, while still being powerful.
 Gaphor implements a fully-compliant UML 2 data model, so it is much more than a picture drawing tool.
 You can use Gaphor to quickly visualize different aspects of a system as well as create complete, highly complex models.

 Gaphor is designed around the following principles:

 - Simplicity: The application should be easy to use.
-Only some basic knowledge of UML is required.
+Only some basic knowledge of UML or SysML is required.
 - Consistency: UML is a graphical modeling language, so all modeling is done in a diagram.
 - Workability: The application should not bother the user every time they do something non-UML-ish.